aircall/aircall-everywhere/README.md

 ## `<iframe>` authorizations

-> **Notice Regarding Iframing Authorization:** for *Security* purpose We are now whitelisting domains that are iframing us.
-If you are a customer, Please contact [support](https://support.aircall.io/) in order to whitelist your requested domains.<br>
+> **Notice regarding Iframing authorization:** for *security* purpose, we are now whitelisting domains that are iframing us.
+If you are a customer, please contact [support](https://support.aircall.io/) in order to whitelist your requested domain(s).<br>
 If you are a *partner* creating an integration, you can ask for permission using app.ecosystem@aircall.io.

 Please be aware that `aircall-everywhere` will generate an iframe with following `allow` attributes.